Defining sustainable packaging

 Types of sustainable packaging

-Different types of sustainability?
+Different types of sustainability

-But what does this really mean?
+But what does it all really mean?

 Well, sustainability can mean different things to different people.
-To many, the common forms of sustainability (or at least those recognised by consumers) are recyclable, compostable or biodegradable packaging.
+To many, the common forms of sustainability (or at least those recognised by consumers) are recyclable, compostable, or biodegradable packaging.

-These are all valid forms of sustainable packaging.
-But it is also possible to justify using returnable and reusable packaging – primarily made from plastics – as sustainable.
+These are all valid forms of sustainable packaging, but it is also possible to justify using returnable and reusable packaging – primarily made from plastics – as sustainable.

 Ultimately, there are numerous ways packaging can be made more sustainable by substantially reducing environmental impact and the overall ecological footprint.